 Get Verizon Wireless Phones @ Less Than Retail

 Viaero is a GSM carrier in rural Colorado, Nebraska, Kansas and border areas of eastern Wyoming.
 Coverage in most areas is excellent with only a few holes in some very remote areas.
 Viaero covers many areas where other carriers serve only minimally.
 This company is run by people with a technical background so coverage and operations are top-notch, often better than the local land lines.
-They are rapidly widening their coverage footprint, sometimes into surprising locations like the San Luis Valley and eastern Wyoming.
-If you live in their service area you can even request to have them build a cell site near you if you can come up with enough neighbors' signatures.
+They are rapidly widening their coverage footprint, sometimes into surprising locations like the San Luis Valley of Colorado and eastern Wyoming.
+If you live in their service area you can even request to have them build a cell site near you if you can come up with enough neighbors' signatures, but it shouldn't be necessary.
 They offer very reasonable on-network "Unlimited" plans, including several for fixed location (home or business) use for both voice and Internet access.
 They're a good substitute for a wireline in most areas.
 They have a large number of reasonable plans with National coverage.
 While their Data plans can be pricey, they are truly "Unlimited".
 They offer to pay the Early Termination Fee if you leave another carrier.
 Their phones will roam in Mexico and Canada and they offer discount International Long Distance add-ons.
 Viaero does not lock their GSM phones, making it possible to use your Viaero phone with a local SIM in foreign countries.
 They have discounts for people on various support programs.
 Viaero's network is almost all 4G with the goal of 100% as soon as technically possible.

 Pros: They offer flexible, reasonably-priced plans with convenient price points, including Local, National and Unlimited plans.
 Very good to excellent coverage, good customer service, local stores, good nationwide roaming, good data service, 4G broadband available.
 They are an excellent substitute for wireline service.
 Theirs is the most responsive network in the country to network technical issues.